-Join Dave Schultze for an in-depth discussion in this video Building the console case, part of Rhino Projects: Building a Gaming Console.
+Join Dave Schultze for an in-depth discussion in this video Building the console case, part of Building a Gaming Console in Rhino.

 - In this first video we begin by blocking out the console case.
 But first we should cover some recommended practices for setting up your project file.
 Let's start from when we first open an empty Rhino file.
 Typically you would go to the standard toolbar and click on this icon for new.
 Here is the templates that have been set up.
 I'm going to be using small objects in millimeters but let's just check out what's involved.
 It definitely gives me the units but it's also important to know the accuracy or tolerance.